brookemstevens/brooke-stevens-portfolio/README.md

   - `index.html` contains the static frontend chat UI, including a structured shopping-list renderer

   - The **README.md** documents the architecture, setup steps, environment variables, and instructions for adding cookbook recipes

+  - The **Brooke_Meal_Planner_Full_Conversation.pdf** file shows the deployed website interface and a full example conversation demonstrating how the meal-planning agent is used.

 &nbsp;